-The Monroe County School District is financially stable.
+The Pontotoc County School District is financially stable.
 The District is proud of its community support of the public schools.

 The District has committed itself to financial excellence for many years.
-The District's system of financial planning, budgeting and internal financial controls is well regarded.
+The District's system of financial planning, budgeting and an internal financial control is well regarded.
 The District plans to continue its sound fiscal management to meet the challenges of the future.